mathewbray/Java-LaunchPad/README.md

 ## Installing

-Run "LaunchPad.jar" from any location you prefer.
+In the "jar" folder you'll find "LaunchPad.jar".
+If you run it outside of "%SystemDrive%\LaunchPad", it will copy itself to "%SystemDrive%\LaunchPad" and add a link to the Desktop.

 Optionally create a shortcut like so:
 "C:\Program Files (x86)\Common Files\Oracle\Java\javapath\javaw.exe" -jar "%SystemDrive%\LaunchPad\LaunchPad.jar"